 Amsterdam, the capital and the largest city in the Netherlands, is a unique city.
 The city attracts millions of tourists every year who come to explore its beautiful nature.
 There are endless things to do in any weather for the local people and tourists in the city.
-It’s a city that you should never miss to visit whenever you are in the Dutch country.
+It’s a city that you should never miss to visit whenever you are in a Dutch country.

 There are plenty of travel resorts in the Dutch city all for your accommodation.
 Besides, there are fantastic shopping areas, outstanding architecture, beautiful canals flowing throughout the town, and friendly people who are welcoming and accommodative to all travelers.
 This makes planning a tour in the city a challenging task.